Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 So, I had to come back to the hotel and get some more money together – basically another 400 Liras.
 I got a number for a driver on WhatsApp – he was after 1500 (£27 GBP) Liras to drive me back.
 I said I had only 1050 – he eventually agreed to this price but by this point I’d already got one from hotel reception.

-I don’t know what it’s like in other parts of Turkey but over here in Margavat/Alanya – the taxi drivers will rinse you on most occasions.
+I don’t know what it’s like in other parts of Turkey but over here in Margavat/Alanya – the taxi drivers will rinse you dry almost nearly every time.

 Walking To The Pemar Beach From Aroma Butik